Davsan88/guidesAndNotes/aws_practitioner.md

    - **Object**: Amazon Simple Storage Service (S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance, making it easy to store and retrieve any amount of data from anywhere.

 ### S3 Storage Classes
+Amazon S3 stores data as objects within buckets.
+An object consists of a file and optionally any metadata that describes that file.
+Buckets are containers for objects, and each object is identified by a unique key.

 ### AWS Snow Family
 ### Storage Services
    Simple Storage Service (S3)